cs1302uga/cs1302-styleguide/README.md

 and [Pike](https://en.wikipedia.org/wiki/Rob_Pike), the authors start by asking the reader if they have ever encountered some of the difficult, tedious, or annoying scenarios that we all find ourselves in when writing code (i.e., the "not fun" part).
-The last two quetions in the list are specifically worth mentioning here:
+The last two questions in the list are specifically worth mentioning here:

 * Have you ever tried to make a modest change in someone else's program?